MicrosoftDocs/win32/desktop-src/Msi/patch-sources.md

-﻿---
-Description: 'The Sources property enumerates all the sources for the patch instance.
-This property calls MsiSourceListEnumSources and returns an array of strings, and accepts the source type as argument.' ms.assetid: '4a052518-4d76-4a95-be9e-7acae36db626'
-title: 'Patch.Sources property'
 ---
+Description: The Sources property enumerates all the sources for the patch instance.
+This property calls MsiSourceListEnumSources and returns an array of strings, and accepts the source type as argument. ms.assetid: 4a052518-4d76-4a95-be9e-7acae36db626
+title: Patch.Sources property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Patch.Sources property

 The **Sources** property enumerates all the sources for the patch instance.
-This property calls [**MsiSourceListEnumSources**](msisourcelistenumsources.md) and returns an array of strings, and accepts the source type as argument.
+This property calls [**MsiSourceListEnumSources**](/windows/win32/Msi/nf-msi-msisourcelistenumsourcesa?branch=master) and returns an array of strings, and accepts the source type as argument.

 This property is read-only.